-"Rehabilitation of a public housing neighborhood in the periphery of Prato or Florence"
+"Rehabilitation of a public housing neighborhood in the periphery of Prato"

-Students of the Architecture and Town Lab will develop a project for the rehabilitation o a public housing neighborhood in the periphery of the city of Prato and/or of Florence.
+Students of the Architecture and Town Lab will develop a project for the rehabilitation o a public housing neighborhood in the periphery of the city of Prato.
 The topic will be developed in coordination with the municipality of Prato and with the managers of the public housing heritage of Prato.

-Lab final project is a team work (max 3/4 students per group, different nationalities)
+Lab final project is a team work (max 3/4 students per group, different nationalities) Students must choose one of the 3 study areas: Galciana, S. Giusto, Galcetello.